baobabKoodaa/blog/content/posts/2019-07-01--dont-send-email-from-your-own-server/index.md

 ## Prologue

 It was a cold morning in 2016.
 After two decades of using email like a normal person I had finally had enough.
 I was going to set up my own server.
-And I was going to do it perfectly, so I wouldn't have to deal with these problems that were caused by other people running my email server.
-What problems, you ask?
-Two words: spam filtering.
-More words: spam filtering false positives in both my incoming and outgoing mail.
+And I was going to do it perfectly, so I wouldn't have to deal with false positive in spam filtering caused by other people running my email server.

 One time I would reply to my mom's email -- a Gmail address -- and a week later she would call to check that I'm alive because she never got my email.
 Then I would call my email service provider, which at the time was my ISP, and they would tell me that Gmail blacklisted them for a few days because someone was using their servers to send spam. ''But don't worry'', they would say, ''it works now''.
 Sure, maybe it works _today_.
 And maybe tomorrow my mom has to worry again because someone didn't set up bounce notifications.
 (Fun fact: later this ISP just closed my email address because they were ending B2C services in anticipation of a buyout.)